 Recognising the importance of all Parties being able to participate in the implementation of the Agreement and related activities,

-Appreciating the additional support given by various Parties and intergovernmental and non-governmental organizations on a voluntary basis to implement the Agreement,
+Appreciating the additional support given by various Parties and intergovernmental and non-governmental organisations on a voluntary basis to implement the Agreement,

-Recognizing that Parties decided to adopt a zero real growth budget 2019-2021 at MOP7 after having maintained the AEWA budget as a zero nominal growth budget for the duration of three budgetary periods (2009-2012; 2013-1015; 2016-2018),
+Recognising that Parties decided to adopt a zero real growth budget 2019-2021 at MOP7 after having maintained the AEWA budget as a zero nominal growth budget for the duration of three budgetary periods (2009-2012; 2013-2015; 2016-2018),

+Noting with concern that a number of Parties have not paid their contributions to the core budget, thus affecting adversely the implementation of the Agreement,

 Further recalling that Parties due to reasons caused by the COVID-19 pandemic decided via a silence procedure to postpone MOP8 to 2022 (Resolution Ex.
 2) and adopted an annual budget with no increase of contributions for Parties for the year 2022 (Resolution Ex.
 3),